History of Cryopreservation

 1983 – Alan Trounson is an Australian biologist who can be credited for successfully achieving a pregnancy after freezing early human embryos one to three days after fertilization.

 1986 – Christopher Chen, another Australian biologist, was the first to successfully freeze and thaw human oocytes.
 A twin pregnancy was achieved after insemination and replacement in utero.

 1988 – Yves Menezo is a French biologist who gave his name to the first commercial culture media used in in-vitro fertilization.
 He also designed a new method of culture that would allow the embryos to successfully grow 5 or 6 days in incubator to reach the blastocyst stage.
 He introduced blastocyst freezing and thawing which have led to many viable pregnancies.

-1988 – Yves Menezo and Edouard Servy M.D. obtained in Augusta GA the first viable pregnancies following blastocyst culture with fresh and frozen transfers in the USA.
+1988 – Yves Menezo and Edouard Servy M.D. obtained in Augusta Georgia the first viable pregnancies following blastocyst culture with fresh and frozen transfers in the USA.

 1993 – Gianpiero Palermo, an Italian biologist, obtained the first embryos after intra-cytoplasmic sperm injection allowing males producing a very small number of sperm to reach paternity.

-1995 – Edouard Servy and the biologist Zishu Liu in our Augusta GA lab were the first in the world to successfully transplant a cryopreserved blastocyst following intracytoplasmic sperm injection.
+1995 – Edouard Servy and the biologist Zishu Liu in our Augusta, Georgia lab were the first in the world to successfully transplant a cryopreserved blastocyst following intracytoplasmic sperm injection.